Sabbatical in Clinical Research Management

 For a detailed list of the topics in each focus area, please review the Program-Specific Elements.
 To learn more about the research resources available at the NIH Bethesda campus, please visit NIH Clinical Center's Collaboration Website.

-This training opportunity is open to extramural professionals and NIH investigators and staff who have at least seven years of meaningful clinical research experience beyond an advanced degree in their field.
+This training opportunity is open to extramural professionals and NIH investigators and staff who are mid-career and have at least seven years of meaningful clinical research experience beyond an advanced degree in their field.
 Typically, candidates should fit into one of the following four categories: